Komalsai234/Hack-CPU-in-Jack/README.md

 # Implementation of Hack CPU in Jack

-In this project of implementing the Hack CPU in jack, all the basic gates like And, Or, Not, Xor are build using the nand gate.
-Using these basic gates we build the remaining gates which are essential for building Hack CPU.
+In this project of implementing the Hack CPU in Jack, all the basic gates like And, Or, Not, Xor are build using the nand gate.
+Using these basic gates, we build the remaining gates which are essential for building Hack CPU.